 Judge, Federal Court of Australia: 10.01.2018

-Justice Derrington is a Past President of the Maritime Law Association of Australia and New Zealand (MLAANZ) and continues to represent Australia and New Zealand in various international working groups of the Comité Maritime International (CMI), of which she was appointed a Titular Member in 2016.
-Between 2012 and 2017, she served on the board of the Australian Maritime Safety Authority (AMSA).
-She has been a member of the Admiralty Rules Committee since 2006, and continues to serve on the Councils of the Australian Maritime College (AMC) from 2012 -2023.
+Justice Sarah Derrington is Past President of the Maritime Law Association of Australian and New Zealand (MLAANZ) and, from 2012-2017 served on the Board of the Australian Maritime Safety Authority (AMSA).
+She has been a member of the Admiralty Rules Committee since 2006, and was a member of the Council of the Australian Maritime College (AMC) from 2012 -2023.
 She continues to serve on the Council of the Australian National Maritime Museum (ANMM).
-She was elected a Fellow of the Academy of Law in 2009 and of the Nautical Institute in 2013, of the Queensland Academy of Arts and Sciences in 2018, and an Honorary Bencher of Gray's Inn in 2021.
+She was elected a Fellow of the Academy of Law in 2009, of the Nautical Institute in 2013, of the Queensland Academy of Arts and Sciences in 2018, and an Honorary Bencher of Gray's Inn in 2021.
 From 9 January 2018 to 9 January 2023, she was the President of the Australian Law Reform Commission.
 She was appointed a Member of the Order of Australia in the Queen’s Birthday Honour’s List of 2022.

-Justice SC Derrington has now selected her Research Associates for 2019 and 2020.
+Justice Sarah Derrington has appointed her Associates for 2024 and 2025.

-General information about the associate position can be found on the Judges' Associates page of the Employment section of the Federal Court website.
+General information about Associate positions can be found on the Employment pages of the website.